Project 36.008 – HVDC Cable and HVAC Submarine Cable Systems

 This research produces new understanding, methods, and tools that can assist engineers and designers to apply, operate, and maintain HVDC and HVAC submarine transmission cable systems as well as extend asset life and prevent unexpected outages.
 For example:

-- The use of the reference books, design tools, and other investigative results may lead to more effective designs and applications for power grid integration and interconnection.
+- The use of reference books, design tools, and other investigative results may lead to more effective designs and applications for power grid integration, interconnection, and transmission.

 - Effective inspection and monitoring of assets could lead to increased asset utilization, rapid maintenance intervention, improved reliability, and reduced repair costs.